sprajosh/sprajosh/README.md

 ### Hi there 👋

-- 🔭 Currently working with StayQrious - Online Coding Classes for Kids in Grades 4th - 9th
+- 🔭 Working as a Senior Software Engineer at KnowBe4
 - 🌱 Current tech stack - Python, JavaScript, Django, React, Typescript
-- 📫 Reach me at sprajosh@gmail.com
+- 📫 Reach me at sprajosh at gmail dot com